 A financial manager, born of hard-working immigrant parents, Mr. James P. Conn knows the value of a dollar.
 He has seen how much effort goes into making money, and how much effort it takes to manage it.
-He has been a member of the Board of Governors at Thomas Aquinas College since 1995 and has provided essential financial advice to the College as Chairman of the Board’s Investment Committee.
+He joined the Board of Governors at Thomas Aquinas College in 1995 and provided essential financial advice to the College as Chairman of the Board’s Investment Committee.

 Born in Ireland, Mr. Conn’s father converted to Catholicism and, as an adult, moved to Canada.
 He immigrated to the United States by walking across the Canadian border, but never became a U.S. citizen.
 Mr. Conn’s mother graduated from Western Reserve University in Ohio in 1918 — long before it was common for women to obtain a college education.